 Yes, that’s what I said,…1929 to 2012.
 I think the Rolleiflex TLR FX-N, which was introduced at Photokina in 2012, was the latest model.
 Yes, I know there’s an older Rolleiflex GX,. ..maybe the Germans don’t know ‘F’ comes before ‘G’.
 But discounting their naming conventions, I don’t think there is another camera in any format with that long of a run.
 And a couple of special iterations.
-Like the cover photo of a gold plated GX “Royal” sitting next to an Rolleiflex FX model.
+Like the cover photo of a gold plated GX “Royal” sitting next to a Rolleiflex FX model.
 It is a new company, DHW Fototechnik, but they have advanced the line while keeping the build quality.
 And they are VERY expensive.
-So, you have to love TLR’s. (or just be semi-rich)
+So, you have to love TLR’s.

 Rolleiflex TLR FX Sharper?